Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 For systems with spin-1/2 fermions, the rotation property of $|\xi\rangle_{p4g}^{\mu_1}$ at each 0D block $\mu_1$ and reflection property of $|\eta\rangle_{p4g}^{\mu_2}$ at each 0D block $\mu_2$ are changed by an additional $-1$, which leads to no trivialization.
 Furthermore, like the $p4m$ case, the classification data of the 0D block-states of 0D blocks labeled by $\mu_2$ can be characterized by different 1D irreducible representations of the full symmetry group:

-we should notice that for systems with spin-1/2 fermions, we can only decorate even number of complex fermions on each 0D block labeled by $\mu_2$.
-Repeatedly take aforementioned 1D bubble construction on $\tau_1$ by $n_1$ times on trivial state (\ref{p4g trivial state}) will lead to another state:
+we should notice that for systems with spin-1/2 fermions, we can only decorate even $U^f(1)$ charges on each 0D block labeled by $\mu_2$.
+Repeatedly take aforementioned 1D bubble construction on $\tau_1$ by $l_1$ times on trivial state (\ref{p4g trivial state}) will lead to another state:

 Hence the 1D bubble construction serves a $4\mathbb{Z}$ in complex fermion sector.
 Therefore, the ultimate classification of crystalline topological phases protected by $p4g$ symmetry for 2D systems with spin-1/2 fermions is: